xqiao123/Dashboard_US_Medical_Spending/README.md

 This repository contains files used in the MA705 dashboard project.

-Use Markdown to write your readme.md file.
-Here is a [cheatsheet](https://www.markdownguide.org/cheat-sheet/).

-The final dashboard is deployed on Heroku [here](https://ma705bostonuniversities.herokuapp.com).
+The final dashboard is deployed on Heroku [here](https://individual-project0.herokuapp.com/).

 ## Dashboard Description